CESEL/RelationalGit/README.md

 * Which files are changing constantly? maybe they are bug-prone.
 * Who is the most appropriate developer to work on a given file?

-RelationalGit imports the extracted data to a relational database.
-So, You can easily query the database and find answers to many interesing questions.
-Todays source code mining is one of the hottest topics in academia and RelationalGit wants to helps researchers to start their investigations more conveniently.

 :raised_hand: Currently, RelationalGit has been tested on `SQL Server`.
 Support for other popular databases (Sqllite, PostgreSQL) will be added.